NurbekAman/JET/README.md

 # JET
 It is my first JET web application

-In order to start please do next comands
+In order to start please do next commands

 1. npm install or yarn
 2. ojet build